-In 2014, the Chorus of the theatre took part in the Choral Bridge: Moscow – Vladivostok Festival, where it performed together with the oldest amateur choral ensemble – the Academic Chorus of the Moscow State University conducted by Mirza Askerov.
-The closing concert of the Cultural Bridges: St Petersburg – Vladivostok Festival featuring the Chorus was broadcast on the Orpheus Radio Station - a Russian state classical music channel.
+In 2014, the Chorus of the Primorsky Stage took part in the Choral Bridge: Moscow – Vladivostok Festival, where it performed jointly with the oldest Russian amateur choral ensemble – the Academic Chorus of the Moscow State University conducted by Mirza Askerov.
+The closing concert of the Cultural Bridges: St Petersburg – Vladivostok Festival featuring the Chorus was broadcast on the Orpheus Radio Station, a Russian state classical music channel.
 The Chorus of the Primorsky Stage has been for several years involved in the All-Russian Action held during the Slavonic Literature and Culture Day celebrations, as a part of the Joint Chorus of the Primorsky Region.
 Some pieces from those festive concerts have been broadcast live on the Red Square.